Caloric theory

 The caloric theory is a superseded scientific theory that heat consists of a self-repellent fluid called "caloric" that flows from hotter bodies to colder bodies.
 Caloric was also thought of as a weightless gas that could pass in and out of pores in solids and liquids.
-The caloric theory was superseded by the mid-19th century in favor of the mechanical theory of heat, but nevertheless persisted in some scientific literature—particularly in more popular treatments—until the end of the 19th century.
+The caloric theory was superseded by the mid-19th century in favor of the mechanical equivalent of heat, but nevertheless persisted in some scientific literature—particularly in more popular treatments—until the end of the 19th century.

+Caloric theory held that heat was a conserved, weightless fluid called caloric that flowed from hotter objects to colder ones.

 Early history

 The world's first ice-calorimeter, used in the winter of 1782–83, by Antoine Lavoisier and Pierre-Simon Laplace, to determine the heat involved in various chemical changes; calculations which were based on Joseph Black’s prior discovery of latent heat.
 These experiments mark the foundation of thermochemistry.

 Phlogiston theory is replaced by combustion in oxygen

 In the history of thermodynamics, the initial explanations of heat were thoroughly confused with explanations of combustion.
 After J. J. Becher and Georg Ernst Stahl introduced the phlogiston theory of combustion in the 17th century, phlogiston was thought to be the substance of heat.

 There is one version of the caloric theory that was introduced by Antoine Lavoisier.
 Prior to Lavoisier's caloric theory, published references concerning heat and its existence, outside of being an agent for chemical reactions, were sparse only having been offered by Joseph Black in Rozier's Journal (1772) citing the melting temperature of ice.
 In response to Black, Lavoisier's private manuscripts revealed that he had encountered the same phenomena of a fixed melting point for ice and mentioned that he had already formulated an explanation which he had not published as of yet.
 Lavoisier developed the explanation of combustion in terms of oxygen in the 1770s.